BDM-Lab/MOGEN/README.md

 ## 5. Citations
 - Trieu T, Cheng J. Large-scale reconstruction of 3D structures of human chromosomes from chromosomal contact data.
 Nucleic Acids Res.
 2014
 - Trieu T, Cheng J. MOGEN: a tool for reconstructing 3D models of genomes from chromosomal conformation capturing data.
 Bioinformatics.
 2015

+## 6. Common questions ##
+### 1. How to adjust parameters to get good models ? ###

+MOGEN produces two output files, a .pdb file containing a model and a *_evaluation.txt file containing contact and non-contact scores of the model.
+Parameters are adjusted to maximize contact and non-contact scores.
+The effect of each parameter on corresponding contact and non-contact scores is mentioned in comments in the parameter sample file.

+### 2. Why my non-contact score is NaN ? ###

+This is because there is no or very few non-contacts in the input data, which often happens when the resolution is low (e.g 1MB).
+Set an appropriate contact threshold to make sure that there is at least 20% - 30% non-contacts (out of all possible contacts), the exact number doesn't matter because models are often similar.